audacity/audacity-from-svn-5GB/sf-cvs/trunk/lib-src/libnyquist/README.txt

 libnyquist

 Library code and the "nyx" interface by Dominic Mazzoni.
+Updated to Nyquist version 3.02 by Leland Lucius.

 Based on Nyquist version 2.29 by Roger B. Dannenberg, which was based on xlisp 2 by David Michael Betz.